Magento SEO Full Guide: Features, Tips, and Best Practices

 4. Integrate SEO Extensions

-To keep your SEO worries at bay, you can use Magento SEO extensions to do the following:
+You can use Magento SEO extensions to do the following:

-• Improve backend efficiency to help you manage your store, analytics and inventory
+• Improve backend efficiency to help you manage your store, analytics, and inventory

 • Reach a wider audience thanks to language translation extensions